itsektionen/kistan-doc/src/lights/lmixer/scripting.md

 separate script and then combining them.

 :::note
-When running a script from another script and it has been previously stopped, add the flag `script_name*._stop = false`.
-Otherwise, it will not be placed on the timeline.
+When running a script from another script and it has been previously stopped, it will not be placed on the timeline. [start](#start) bypasses this and starts it anyway.

+If this stopping is desired run `Scripts.script_name:unstop()` beforehand.
 :::

 | Name | Optional | Description                                     |